Not by chance, JS is in the first position:

 - Experience in working with databases and knowledge of query languages: SQL, MySql, NoSQL, MongoDB, etc.;

-- Ability to work with image editors: Photoshop, Illustrator, etc., is an advantage.
+- The ability to work with image editors: Photoshop, Illustrator, etc., is an advantage.

 In addition to that, basic technical skills include: